"Learn to love the life you live!"

 "I welcome the opportunity to work with you!"

-I am a Master’s level Counseling student at New York University's Counseling for Mental Health and Wellness program.
-Additionally, I am receiving my advanced certificate in LGBT Health, Education, and Social Services.
-As a member of the LGBTQ+ community myself, I am well-versed in the life experiences of queer individuals in NYC.
-My therapeutic specialties include treating anxiety and depression, working with LGBTQ+ individuals, identity exploration, healing from domestic trauma, fostering emotional and physical intimacy, and creative arts expression.
+Jennifer Henry is a Masters-level Counseling student in New York University's Counseling for Mental Health and Wellness program.
+Additionally, she is in the process of receiving her advanced certificate in LGBT Health, Education, and Social Services.
+As a member of the LGBTQ+ community herself, she is well-versed in the life experiences of queer individuals in NYC.
+Her therapeutic specialties include treating anxiety and depression, working with LGBTQ+ individuals, identity exploration, healing from domestic trauma, fostering emotional and physical intimacy, and creative arts expression.

 "I welcome the opportunity to work with you!"

-I am a Master’s level Counseling student at New York University's Counseling for Mental Health and Wellness program.
-Additionally, I am receiving my advanced certificate in LGBT Health, Education, and Social Services.
-As a member of the LGBTQ+ community myself, I am well-versed in the life experiences of queer individuals in NYC.
-My therapeutic specialties include treating anxiety and depression, working with LGBTQ+ individuals, identity exploration, healing from domestic trauma, fostering emotional and physical intimacy, and creative arts expression.
+Jennifer Henry is a Masters-level Counseling student in New York University's Counseling for Mental Health and Wellness program.
+Additionally, she is in the process of receiving her advanced certificate in LGBT Health, Education, and Social Services.
+As a member of the LGBTQ+ community herself, she is well-versed in the life experiences of queer individuals in NYC.
+Her therapeutic specialties include treating anxiety and depression, working with LGBTQ+ individuals, identity exploration, healing from domestic trauma, fostering emotional and physical intimacy, and creative arts expression.

 Beth Friedman, MHC-LP